 - Quirks: Habits, speech patterns, pet peeves

-Your character design sheet becomes your creative safety net—ensuring every decision your character makes feels true to who they really are.
+If you want a full, fillable version of this framework with more prompts per category, our character bio template walks through each field in more depth.
+Your character design sheet becomes your creative safety net, ensuring every decision your character makes feels true to who they really are.

 What Makes a Good Character Design?
 The Secret Sauce

-What makes a good character design isn’t some mystical writing formula—it’s understanding the delicate dance between familiarity and surprise.
+A good character design balances familiarity and surprise.
 The best characters feel like people you could bump into at the grocery store, yet they do things that make you think, “I never would have thought of that.”

 The Relatability-Uniqueness Tightrope

-Great characters hit that sweet spot between “I totally get this person” and “I’ve never met anyone quite like them.”
-They share universal human experiences—fear of failure, desire for connection, the awkwardness of small talk—but express these feelings in distinctly personal ways.
-Think of how Tyrion Lannister uses wit as both weapon and shield, making him simultaneously familiar (we all use humor to cope) and unforgettable (few do it with his particular brand of sharp intelligence).
+Great characters hit the sweet spot between “I totally get this person” and “I’ve never met anyone quite like them.”
+They share universal human experiences, like fear of failure or the awkwardness of small talk, but express these feelings in distinctly personal ways.
+Tyrion Lannister uses wit as both weapon and shield, making him simultaneously familiar (we all use humor to cope) and unforgettable (few do it with his particular brand of sharp intelligence).

 Visual Storytelling Without Words